Otto von Bolschwing: TCI scandal

 Getty was also a senior member of TCI’s Board of Directors.
 Getty’s intercession facilitated von Bolschwing's rapid appointment to the office of President of TCI in 1970.

 Von Bolschwing’s success was upended later that year following a fraud investigation of TCI by the California Department of Corporations.
-Several of TCI's major shareholders were accused of syndicating their stock and selling it to small investors, an act made illegal under a 1968 law requiring that all security sales be registered.
+Several of TCI's major shareholders were accused of syndicating their stock and selling it to small investors, a violation of Federal and state securities law requiring that all security sales be registered.
 The Department of Corporations suspended the trading of TCI stock and the ensuing scandal was denounced by the Sacramento County District Attorney’s Office as possibly the largest stock fraud in California history.

 While several of TCI’s largest shareholders would be prosecuted in connection with the scheme, von Bolschwing was never formally implicated in any wrongdoing and retained his position as President.
-His efforts to arrest the company’s rapid deterioration in the aftermath of the scandal were unsuccessful and TCI ultimately collapsed, filing for bankruptcy in 1971.
+His efforts to arrest the company’s rapid deterioration in the aftermath of the scandal were unsuccessful and TCI soon collapsed, filing for bankruptcy in 1971.